 |Nutritional Guidelines (per serving)|

-After seeing a version of this recipe in a German cooking magazine, I knew as soon as I spied it, I would be tweaking it to share.
-The recipe is slightly adapted from the original.
-I cut the beets into heart shapes for Valentine's Day but you don't need a special occasion to do so.
+This recipe is slightly adapted from the original.
+We cut the beets into heart shapes for Valentine's Day, but you don't need a special occasion to do so.

 This is a quick and easy salmon dish with beets, red onions, and blood oranges.
-The salmon is marinated in a timer, olive oil, garlic honey mixture, seared on the stove top then baked in the oven on top of marinated beet and red onions.
+The salmon is marinated in an olive oil, garlic honey mixture, seared on the stovetop then baked in the oven on top of marinated beet and red onions.
 Dramatic blood oranges and sprigs of cilantro garnish the dish and add extra flavor.

 - 1 teaspoon honey